 – Three green spaces—Legacy Park, Ruscelletto Park, and the Venice Urban Forest.
 Legacy Park is located across from the Historic Train Depot and has a walking trail that connects to the Venetian Waterway Park and Legacy Trail.
 It has a shaded train-themed playground with a climbing apparatus and swings.
 Ruscelletto Park, tucked away off North Grove Street, has a sidewalk for walking and biking around a stormwater pond that is home to numerous water birds and other wildlife.
 The Urban Forest, a green space between the Seaboard Industrial District and the Intracoastal Waterway, will stretch from the Venice Historic Train Depot to Center Road when completed.
 The first phase is now finished with the planting of hundreds of trees and the creation of several butterfly gardens.

 – Several food and beverage establishments, including bike and sports pubs, offering a variety of cuisine—Thai, European, and American.

 – More than a half dozen shops catering to your outdoor pursuits, including charter boats; golf carts; electric bikes; fishing, camping and hiking equipment; and beach supplies.

-– Pet-related businesses offering grooming to boarding to fish and aquarium supplies.
+– Pet-related businesses offering grooming to boarding.

 – Cultural art enthusiasts providing music instrument rentals and lessons, as well as Clyde Butcher fine art photography, books, and gifts (located just off E. Venice Ave. at 237 Warfield Avenue).